 Watch the Fountains of Bellagio

 A perfect free thing to do in Las Vegas as a couple is to go watch the Fountains of Bellagio.
-With romance in mind, the creators installed over 1,000 fountains in front of the hotel which sends water soaring as high as 460 feet in the air enhanced with music and light.
+With romance in mind, the creators installed over 1,000 fountains in front of the hotel which send water soaring as high as 460 feet in the air enhanced with music and light.

 With a wide range of music, it is unlikely you will see the same show twice during your trip.
 The performances range from delicate to grand each with uniquely choreographed water and lights.